 Cycling in Winter: What to Avoid

 Ensuring you take a deserved rest to helpcycling recovery is important.
-You don’t want to go into the cycling season feeling you’ve had no time to recharge and mentally prepare for the summer season.
+You don’t want to go into the cycling season feeling you’ve had no time to recharge and mentally prepare for your summer cycling training.
 Taking time to allow your body to adapt to the change is essential, as well allowing proper recovery after each winter training session.

 The first is avoidingworking too hard and overtraining.
 Pushing yourself to the very limit with every session is not the only way to improve.
 When you push your body too hard, you may actually see declines in performance, because your body needs a break.
 You may also experience poor sleep, exhaustion, and be more at risk of injuries.
 All of which won’t help you chase down your winter training goals.